 Floating Point Unit#

-Implement a seperate ALU able to perform floating point arithmetic (called an FPU), and implement instructions for converting between values in integer format, and those in floating point format.
+Implement a separate ALU able to perform floating point arithmetic (called an FPU), and implement instructions for converting between values in integer format, and those in floating point format.

 Either create new instructions for the FPU, or introduce new floating point registers that use the FPU instead of the ALU when operated on.